Frequently Asked Questions

 Yes.

-We count any firm with fewer than 50 employees as a small business.
+We define a small business as any firm with fewer than 50 employees.

-A large business in defined as a business with more than 50 employees.
+We define a larger business as any firm with more than 50 employees.

 Poor payment practices include late payment where the invoice is overdue.
-Not paying at all is also poor practice.
 Other examples are:

 • Payment terms that are grossly unfair or set longer than 60 days without mutual agreement